RTXteam/RTX/notes/arax-maintenance-sop.md

 git commit -m '#XXX' module1.py module2.py module3.py
 git push origin issue-XXX
 ```
-Do not push your code to `master` at this point.
+Do not push your code to the `master` branch at this point.

 ## Test on a `arax.ncats.io` dev-area
 You'll now want to test your code on `arax.ncats.io`, on one of the available